heyallnorahere/code-playground/README.md

 - [Optick](https://github.com/bombomby/optick) with Vulkan & (Windows) DirectX support ([Vulkan validation fix](https://github.com/qbojj/optick/tree/fix-vulkan))
 - `coptick` from my [.NET Optick bindings](https://github.com/yodasoda1219/Optick.NET)

 This project uses packages from GitHub package registries.
 As such, it's required that you use a personal access token.
-To create an appropriate config file for NuGet, paste the following template into a `nuget.config` file in this directory, and replace the appropriate sections:
+To create an appropriate config file for NuGet, paste the following template into a `nuget.config` file in the root directory, and replace the appropriate sections:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <configuration>